mapninja/Earthsys144/GLOSSARY.md

 ## Threshold

 A chosen cutoff value used to separate pixels or records into categories.
 For example, you might keep only pixels with tree probability greater than 0.6.

+## Top Of Atmosphere (TOA)

+Satellite reflectance measured or modeled at the top of the earth's atmosphere, before full atmospheric correction to surface reflectance.
+TOA imagery is often useful for display and introductory image-processing demonstrations.

 ## Virtual Layer